 - Prizes: Alto Card, Tenor Card and Soprano Card

 Melody Bay can be found at Tadpole Pond and allows the player to compose "songs" by jumping on tadpoles that represent different notes (stand on the rock in front of the music lines to summon them) and each make a different sound (Mi, Do, So, Do, Re, La, Ti, Do).
 There are three songs one will be able to compose in order to win an item from Toadofsky (a composer with composer's block).
 They are relatively easy to find except for the last one.
-One will gain clues to the songs one need to compose from various characters in the game.
+The player will gain clues to the songs they need to compose from various characters in the game.